uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 - Install the JupyterLab and Pandas packages.
 - Learn about folders and files on your computer.
 - Create a folder for the Jupyter notebooks you will create during this workshop series.
-- Learn what a working directory is and set the working directory for your project.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

 - How do I install Python?
-- How do I launch JupyterLab?
+- How do I launch Jupyter Lab?

 ::::::::::::::::::::::::::::::::::::::::::::::::::